aghinsa/HashedConv/README.md

 ```

 ## Other Methods

-- ### Linear-Thresholding
+### Linear-Thresholding
+- Each forward pass, the weights are distributed based on a linear scale from min-weight to max-weight into the specified number of buckets.
+The weight corresponding to each bucket is a learnable parameter.
-Experiments done using LeNet on CIFAR10 dataset.
+- Experiments done using LeNet on CIFAR10 dataset.

-- ### Polynomial-Hashing
+### Polynomial-Hashing
+- A 2nd degree polynomial is maintained for each bucket which has a fized weight.
+A high-temperature softmax over the function values classifies each weight into a corresponding bucket.
-Experiments are done using LeNet on FashionMNIST and CIFAR10 dataset - training from scratch.
+- Experiments are done using LeNet on FashionMNIST and CIFAR10 dataset - training from scratch.
-Experiments also done using ResNet34 on CIFAR10 - both training from scratch and using pretrained models.
+- Experiments also done using ResNet34 on CIFAR10 - both training from scratch and using pretrained models.

 # References
 - [LQ-Nets: Learned Quantization for Highly Accurate and Compact Deep Neural Networks](https://arxiv.org/abs/1807.10029)